rappasoft/laravel-authentication-log/README.md

     // You can change this if the database keys get too long for your driver 'table_name' => 'authentication_log',

-    // the database connection where the authentication_log table resides. leave empty to use the default 'db_connection' => null,
+    // The database connection where the authentication_log table resides.
+Leave empty to use the default 'db_connection' => null,

     'notifications' => [